fluxcd/kustomize-controller/docs/spec/v1/kustomization.md

 After applying the kustomize build output, the controller verifies if the rollout was completed successfully.
-If the deployment was successful, the Kustomization `Ready` condition is marked as `true`, if the rollout failed, or if it takes more than the specified timeout to complete, then the Kustomization `Ready` condition is set to false.
+If the deployment was successful, the Kustomization `Ready` condition is marked as `True`, if the rollout failed, or if it takes more than the specified timeout to complete, then the Kustomization `Ready` condition is set to `False`.
 If the deployment becomes healthy on the next execution, then the Kustomization is marked as ready.

 When a Kustomization contains HelmRelease objects, instead of checking the underlying Deployments, you can define a health check that waits for the